Artyom-G/artyomg.com/src/projects/Ragdoll_Smash.md

 # Overview

-Ragdoll Smash is an expanded version of a game made during a 12-hour hackathon that I worked on with a partner.
+Ragdoll Smash a game made during a 12-hour hackathon that I worked on with a partner.
+This submission won 2nd place overall at CamHacks hackathon.

 This version builds upon the original concept, providing a chaotic and entertaining experience where up to four local players control stickmen with ragdoll physics.
 The goal is simple: be the last player standing by knocking others off the platform.

 # Gameplay